 Past members

-Reeds, Loop-Komposition/Mini-Elektronik: Georgia Ch.
-Hoppe
+Reeds, Loop-composition/mini-electronics: Georgia Ch.
+Hoppe (D)

 Geogia Ch.
 Hoppe is a freelance composer and musician playing the entire range of